soomla/knowledge-base/src/documents/cocos2dx/cpp/Grow_Sync.html.md

 <div class="info-box">GROW's State & Economy Sync is included in [GrowSpend](/cocos2dx/cpp/GrowSpend_GettingStarted#SetupGrowSpend).</div>

-1. Initialize `CCGrowSync` according to the instructions of your relevant bundle.
+1. Initialize `CCGrowSync` according to the instructions of your relevant integration.

 * Create event handler functions in order to be notified about (and handle) GROW Sync related events.
 See [Events](/cocos2dx/cpp/Grow_Sync/#Events) for more information.